ghi-electronics/Docs/hardware/legacy_products/gadgeteer/fez_spider_ii.md

 9. Select the `G120 Bootloader v203.ghi` file.
 You can find available downloads here
 10. You will see `File Transfer Finished Successfully`.
 11. Change the configuration switches back to the off position and reset the board.
-12. You are now runing GHI Electronics bootloader version 2!
+12. You are now running GHI Electronics bootloader version 2!

 ## Loading the TinyCLR OS firmware

-> [!Tip]
-> The core of the FEZ Spider II is the G120E System on Module (SoM)

 1. Close Tera Term (if it is still open) and reopen it.
 2. Press `V` and then enter.
 You will see back the boot loader version number (v2.0.3)